-I, Melinda Pavey, the MELINDA PAVEY MP, Minister for Water, Property and Housing, do, by this Order, in pursuance of sections 45(5A) and 50 of the Water Management Act 2000, make the following Minister's Plan, being the Water Shaving Plan for the Macquarie and Cudgegong Regulated Rivers Water Source 2020 Order.
+I, Melinda Pavey, the Minister for Water, Property and Housing, do, by this Order, in pursuance of section 50 of the Water Management Act 2000, make the following Minister's Plan, being the Water Sharing Plan for the Macquarie and Cudgegong Regulated Rivers Water Source 2020.

-Dated this- day of- 2020.
+Dated this day of 2020.